 According to the car lemon law in California, you can take the car manufacturer to court if they aren’t willing to replace the car or buy it back from you.
 You have two options when filing a case: you can pursue arbitration, or pursue a lemon law claim, which could involve filing a lemon lawsuit.

-How Do I File a Lemon Law Claim in California?
+How To Start A Lemon Law Claim In California?

 If you pursue arbitration, you’ll have to present your case on your own, without help of a lemon law lawyer.
 The car company will be able to appoint a representative for their side who is likely familiar with your state’s lemon law, and who likely has experience winning arbitration cases for the car company.
 You’ll both present your side to an appointed arbiter, who will then make a decision regarding any compensation that may be due.
 Because you won’t have the help of an expert lawyer, you aren’t as likely to win an arbitration case.